Tattletales

 Tattletales is an American game show produced by Goodson-Todman Productions.
 The program had two runs on the CBS daytime schedule between February 1974 and June 1984.
 It was hosted by Bert Convy, with several announcers including Jack Clark, Gene Wood, Johnny Olson and John Harlan providing the voiceover at various times.
-Wood was the primary announcer during the show's first run, and Olson was announcing during the 1980s.
+Clark was the first primary announcer for the first year, with Harlan and Olson filling in before Wood becoming the primary announcer in early 1975 during the show's first run, and Olson was announcing during the 1980s.

 The show's premise involved questions asked about celebrity couples' personal lives and was based on He Said, She Said, a syndicated Goodson-Todman show hosted by Joe Garagiola that aired during the 1969–70 season, which in itself was based on an unsold 1966 pilot called It Had to Be You that was hosted by Ed McMahon, which featured four regular couples who were not celebrities.

 Host

 Bert Convy was awarded a Daytime Emmy Award for hosting the show in 1977.
 Convy and his wife, Anne, occasionally played the game during the 1970s run, most often during weeks in which the panel was made up entirely of other game show hosts and their spouses.
 Among the hosts who filled in for Convy during these episodes were Gene Rayburn, Bob Barker, Bobby Van, Jack Narz and Richard Dawson.
 All five hosts also participated in playing the game along with other hosts such as Allen Ludden, Monty Hall, Bill Cullen and Chuck Woolery.